ncoelho/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Are you ready to take your career to the next level?
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great coffee with a conscience2
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
   title: Why Kaldi